-A man bought a storage unit for $500 in California and found a safe containing $7.5 million, but he will only be able to keep $1.2 million of it, according to “Storage Wars” TV host Dan Dotson.
+A man bought a storage unit for $500 in California and found a safe containing $7.5 million, but he will only be able to keep about $1.2 million of it, according to “Storage Wars” TV host Dan Dotson.

 Dotson told The Blast website that a stranger approached him and told him the details.